 My first time into McDonald’s during this project was for lunch and I ordered a bunless Double Quarter Pounder with Cheese.
 That’s my go-to low carb order at McDonald’s.
-For additional flavor & calories this time, I added extra shredded lettuce and bacon.
+For additional flavor & calories, I added extra shredded lettuce and bacon.

 It was delicious.
 Instead of trying to make the burger more filling by adding lettuce and bacon, I should have just ordered two burgers.

-Ordering a bunless burger at McDonald’s is pretty easy, you just tell the drive through attendant what burger you want and then ask for “no bun” and make sure they confirm that with you or it shows that the bun was removed on the little ordering screen outside their drive in.
-The drive through attendants at McDonald’s must get the “no bun” order often because I wasn’t questioned about it.
+Ordering a bunless burger at McDonald’s is pretty easy, you tell the drive through attendant which burger you want and then ask for “no bun” and make sure they confirm it on the little ordering screen outside their drive-thru.
+The drive-thru attendants at McDonald’s must get the “no bun” order often because I wasn’t questioned about it.

 Of course, the attendant always asks if you want to “make that a meal with fries and a drink,” and your answer should always be “No.” The fries alone have way too many carbs.

-For my second meal, I went back later in the week and ordered breakfast since I figured many low carb dieters would find themselves at McDonald’s in the morning.
+I went back again and ordered breakfast since I figured many people would be interested in ordering a low carb McDonald’s breakfast.
 As a practitioner of intermittent fasting, I rarely eat breakfast, but I did so for you, dear reader.

 For breakfast, I ordered one bunless Egg McMuffin, one biscuit-less Sausage & Egg Cheese biscuit, and one biscuit-less Bacon, Egg & Cheese biscuit.

 It was way too much food for breakfast, but I wanted to try their selection so I could make a good recommendation.